Divorce Proceedings

 Decree Nisi & Decree Absolute

 The Decree Nisi, in a somewhat antiquated way, is still read out in court but there is in fact no need to attend.
-The person starting the divorce has to wait 6 weeks after the date of the Decree Nisi before applying to finalise the divorce in the form of the Decree Absolute.
+The person starting the divorce has to wait not less than 6 weeks after the date of the Decree Nisi before applying to finalise the divorce in the form of the Decree Absolute.

 This application is simply made through the post.
 The court staff will check that the 6 week period has elapsed and that no objections have been made to the divorce being finalised.
 Provided everything is in order the Decree Absolute will be sent out in the post and the divorce will be complete.